Harry Threadgold

-Harry Threadgold (1924-1996) was a footballer who played as a goalkeeper in the Football League initially for Chester.
+Joseph Henry Threadgold (1924-1996) was a footballer who played as a goalkeeper in the Football League initially for Chester.

 He also played for Sunderland and spent 10 years at Southend United from July 1953 until 1963.
 He retired in May 1963.

 He was born on 6 November 1924 in Tattenhall, Cheshire and died in 1996, his ashes were scattered at Roots Hall, Southend United's ground.